Miami

 What is actually in the Design District

-Luxury fashion retail (Hermes, Louis Vuitton, Dior), the Institute of Contemporary Art (ICA), the de la Cruz Collection, the Rubell Museum a short walk west, and an increasingly dense restaurant cluster.
-The street grid is walkable, the public art is curated, and the architectural quality of the new builds — including projects by Sou Fujimoto and Aranda\Lasch — sets a higher bar than any other Miami commercial district.
+Luxury fashion retail (Hermès, Louis Vuitton, Dior, Cartier, Bottega Veneta, Loewe), the Institute of Contemporary Art (ICA), the de la Cruz Collection (closing 2024), the Rubell Museum a short walk west, and an increasingly dense restaurant cluster (L'Atelier de Joël Robuchon, Le Jardinier, Cote, Atypique, MaryGold's).
+The street grid is walkable, the public art is curated, and the architectural quality of the new builds — including projects by Sou Fujimoto, Aranda\Lasch, and Iwamoto Scott — sets a higher bar than any other Miami commercial district.

 How private capital plays it

-The direct retail and office product in the Design District is dominated by Dacra and L Catterton's joint venture; private buyers do not typically transact there.
-Where private capital does play is the adjacent fabric — small residential and mixed-use buildings in the surrounding blocks, where the institutional spillover is real but the pricing has not fully converged.
+The direct retail and office product in the Design District core is dominated by Dacra and L Catterton Real Estate's joint venture; private buyers do not typically transact there at scale.
+Where private capital does play is the adjacent fabric — small residential and mixed-use buildings in the surrounding blocks (Buena Vista East, the Lemon City / Little Haiti border, Wynwood adjacency), where the institutional spillover is real but the pricing has not fully converged.
+The MiMo corridor north along Biscayne sits in this adjacent value pocket.

 About the author